microsoft/Windows-driver-samples/spb/SkeletonI2C/README.md

 ---
 topic: sample
-description: Demonstrates how to design a KMDF controller driver for Windows that conforms to the simple peripheral bus (SPB) device driver interface (DDI).
+description: "Demonstrates how to design a KMDF controller driver for Windows that conforms to the simple peripheral bus (SPB) device driver interface (DDI)."
 languages:
 - cpp
 products: